 When time-based trigger condition is used, the source eNB should consider the time indicated to the UE to decide when to start the early data forwarding to the target eNB.

-When a time-based trigger condition is used, the source eNB may signal the corresponding parameters to a single target eNB via the Source eNB to Target eNB Transparent Container in an S1-based handover, see TS 23.401 [17].
-The source eNB signals the corresponding CHO configuration to the UE in the RRC Connection Reconfiguration message during handover execution.
+When a time-based trigger condition is used, the source eNB may signal the corresponding parameters to a single target eNB via the Source eNB to Target eNB Transparent Container in an S1-based handover, see TS 23.401 [17], or X2 based handover.
+The source eNB signals the corresponding CHO configuration to the UE in the RRC Connection Reconfiguration message during handover.